TluwaniMS/ES6-Essentials/README.md

 The `splice()` method is used to either add or remove elements from an array

 ## 9. Javascript Destructuring

+* How to access object properties:
+* How to access object properties and assign a new name to them:
+* How to access object properties and assign a new name to them and a default parameter:

 ## 10. Javascript Template Literals
 ## 11. Javascript Switch Statements
 ## 12. Javascript Ternary Operators